July 18, 2021

 Remember to schedule a professional air conditioning tune-up and cleaning at the start of every cooling season.
 Double-check that your HVAC company includes full indoor and outdoor coil cleanings as part of their regular tune-up.
 In addition to professional cleanings, it’s a good idea to periodically check the outdoor unit and clean it yourself when necessary.

 One of the main causes of a malfunctioning air conditioner is low refrigerant.
 If you have a worn service valve, loose joints, or poor assembly, you could have undercharged or overcharged refrigerant.

 The Fix: Refrigerant (aka coolant) is highly dangerous.
 Unless you are a qualified technician, you should never try fixing refrigerant problems yourself.
 The best way to prevent refrigerant leaks in the first place is to schedule annual air conditioning tune-ups before the cooling season begins.
 If you do notice your AC blowing warm air, hissing/gurgling noises, or ice on your refrigerant line, act quickly.
 The sooner you respond to under or overcharged refrigerant the better.
 Contact your local HVAC company as soon as possible.

-Important Note: Do not trust a technician who simply adds refrigerant and that’s all.
+Important Note: Do not trust a technician who simply adds refrigerant.
 Since refrigerant operates on a closed loop system, if you are lacking refrigerant, it means there’s a leak somewhere.
 Your HVAC technician should repair the leak before adding any refrigerant.
 If the leak isn’t repaired, you are simply delaying the problem, not fixing it.

-For more information on taking care of your HVAC system this summer, don’t hesitate to contact us.
+For more information on taking care of your HVAC system this summer, contact us today.